With a sweet Teriyaki flavor and just the right amount of heat, Teriyaki Sweet Hot Beef Jerky is delicious and super easy to make at home!

 Instructions

-- Remove meat from marinade and lay out onto paper towels.
-Use other paper towels to blot off excess marinade from the tops of the strips.
-Lay out on dehydrator trays, leaving space between for air flow.
+- Remove the meat from the marinade and lay the jerky strips out onto a double layer of paper towels.
+Use additional paper towels to blot excess marinade from the tops of the strips.

-- Set dehydrator to highest temperature (usually 160 degrees F).
-Begin checking jerky after 60-90 minutes.
-Once sufficiently dried, remove to a resealable container or large Ziploc bag and allow to cool before sealing.
+- Once sufficiently dried, remove to a resealable container or large zip top bag and allow to cool before sealing.

 - Store in an airtight container in a cool place (or refrigerator) for up to a month.
+Enjoy!

 Leave a Reply